Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We conduct experiments on two widely-used few-shot KG completion datasets, NELL-One and Wiki-One, for the evaluation of the proposed method against other baselines.
-We follow the experimental protocol proposed by GMatching~\citep{Gmatching}, where relations associated with more than 50 but less than 500 triplets are chosen for few-shot completion tasks.
-For each target relation, the candidate entity set also follows the setting provided by GMatching~\citep{Gmatching}.
+We conduct experiments on two widely used few-shot KG completion datasets, Nell-One and Wiki-One, which are constructed by~\citep{Gmatching}.
+For fair comparison, we follow the experimental setup of GMatching~\citep{Gmatching}, where relations associated with more than 50 but less than 500 triplets are chosen for few-shot completion tasks.
+For each target relation, the candidate entity set provided by GMatching is used.
 The statistics of both datasets are provided in Table~\ref{tab:datasets}.
-We use 51/5/11 and 133/16/34 tasks for training/validation/test on NELL-One and Wiki-One, respectively.
+We use 51/5/11 and 133/16/34 tasks for training/validation/testing on Nell-One and Wiki-One, respectively, following the common setting in the literature.

 We report both MRR (mean reciprocal rank) and Hits@n ($n = 1, 5, 10$) on both datasets for the evaluation of performance.
 MRR is the mean reciprocal rank of the correct entities, and Hits@n is the ratio of correct entities that rank in top $n$.
 We compare the proposed method against other baseline methods in 1-shot and 5-shot settings, which are the most common settings in the literature.